In five seconds I will shake Silvio Berluscon’s hand, or be shoved aside by a bodyguard. It’s the early hours of Monday morning, downtown Milan.

 The piazza cleared as quickly as the line of cars sped off.

-Around us waiters straightened the scattered table and chairs.
+Around us waiters straightened up the scattered table and chairs.

 “You shook his hand, you really shook his hand.”